Landfill (Garbage) Collection Program

 What is Prohibited in My Blue Landfill (Garbage) Cart?

 Recyclable and compostable materials may NOT be disposed of in your landfill cart as per California’s Organics Reduction and Recycling Law (Senate Bill 1383) and Union City Municipal Code Chapter 7.24.
-Recyclable and compostable materials must be sorted and placed in your recycling and compost carts, respectively.
+Recyclable and compostable materials must be sorted and placed in your recycle and compost carts, respectively.

 - Dirt, rock, asphalt, concrete, and brick